Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Introduction

 \section{Introduction}

 Face image manipulation has been long coveted in various interactive scenarios, such as photo enhancement, social games, and virtual reality.
-With the striking development of human digitization techniques, 3D-guided face manipulation has popularized itself through semantically-meaningful understanding and user-friendly controllability.
-With the strong parameterization capability of 3D morphable models (3DMMs)~\cite{DBLP:conf/siggraph/BlanzV99}, there arises the possibility of editing various facial attributes, including pose, expression, shape, albedo, and illumination.
+With the striking development of human digitization techniques, 3D-guided face manipulation has popularized itself through semantically meaningful understanding and user-friendly controllability.
+With the strong parameterization capability of 3D morphable models (3DMMs)~\cite{DBLP:conf/siggraph/BlanzV99,DBLP:conf/cvpr/GenovaCMSVF18,DBLP:journals/tvcg/WenWRCH20,DBLP:journals/tvcg/AsthanaHDG12}, there arises the possibility of editing various facial attributes, including pose, expression, shape, albedo, and illumination.
 Along this direction, before the deep learning era, the problem is mainly addressed from the perspective of the traditional graphics pipeline, in which a face model is fitted to the subject in the image and then re-rendered with altered facial parameters.
 However, due to the limitations of the low dimensionality of 3DMM and the approximated shading models, the results often suffer from unsatisfactory realism.
+Although some recent works \cite{DBLP:conf/cvpr/SmithSDTTE20,DBLP:conf/cvpr/LattasMGPTGZ20} improve the albedo reconstruction of 3DMM, they are still unable to produce photorealistic faces with high-frequency details due to the limited number of scans and the lack of realism of their renderings.
 More recently, the rapid advancement of deep generative networks, such as StyleGAN~\cite{DBLP:conf/cvpr/KarrasLA19} and StyleGAN2~\cite{DBLP:conf/cvpr/KarrasLAHLA20}, enables photo-realistic face synthesis.
-To bring the best of both worlds, the pioneering works of StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} and PIE~\cite{DBLP:journals/tog/TewariE0BSPZT20} achieve huge success via adopting 3DMM as the proxy of intuitive parametric controls and relying on pre-trained StyleGAN to synthesis the corresponding high-quality manipulation results.
+To bring the best of both worlds, the pioneering works of StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} and PIE~\cite{DBLP:journals/tog/TewariE0BSPZT20} achieve huge success via adopting 3DMM as the proxy of intuitive parametric controls and utilizing the pre-trained StyleGAN2 to synthesize the corresponding high-quality manipulation results.